What items can be brought in free of duty and tax?

 - owned and used by you overseas for 12 months or more

-If you are aged 18 years or over, you can bring up to A$900 worth of general goods into Australia duty-free.
+If you are aged 18 years or over, you can bring up to AUD900 worth of general goods into Australia duty free.

-If you are under 18 years of age there is a A$450 limit.
+If you are under 18 years of age the limit is AUD450.

 General goods include gifts, souvenirs, cameras, electronic equipment, leather goods, perfume concentrates, jewellery, watches and sporting equipment.